Make Safari better in iOS 15 with these great apps and their extensions

 Do you like to save money?
 Of course, you do.
 I mean, who doesn't?
 Regardless, Honey is an app with that goal in mind, making it the perfect tool for shoppers.

-Honey's new Safari extension for iOS 15 can automatically apply money-saving coupons, and even cash back offers when you shop.
+Honey's Safari extension for iOS 15 can automatically apply money-saving coupons, and even cashback offers when you shop.
 It can also search the web for the best promo codes to use, helping you save some dough whenever possible.

 Amplosion